 Da1471 A1A-A1A diesel electric locomotive.
 Phase III Da.
 EMD G-12 model.
 1425hp.
 Built by General Motors, Ontario, Canada in 1963.
 Currently undergoing extensive rebuild.

 Dc4375 A1A-A1A diesel electric locomotive.
 Rebuit from a Da to an an EMD G22AR G-12 model.
 16505hp.
 Rebuilt by Clyde Engineering in South Australia.
-Non operational.
+Restoration in progress.

-The carriage fleet all have some historical or structural significance and fall into three broad groups.
+The rolling stock in our extensive carriage collection all have some historical or structural significance and fall into three broad groups.
 Those built during the early years of the 1900's, which are the wooden panelled cars with the open balcony ends,those built during the late 1920's and early 1930's which were the next advancement being steel panelled cars without the balconies and with enclosed vestibule ends .
 The third group are the more advanced 56'stock being slightly younger at only eighty years old.

 When originally restored, all of Steam Inc's carriages were painted in a Chocolate brown livery with yellow lining in order to differentiate them from the standard NZR red vehicles.
 It was found that the brown tended to fade to a somewhat shabby looking sand colour and required constant re-painting to keep them good looking.
 By the early 1990's NZR, and later Tranz Rail, had changed the colour schemes of their vehicles and the Society decided that it was time to re-paint the cars in as near to the original "Midland Lake" red as could be obtained with standard modern paints.
 In more recent years they have been repainted to represent the later Carnation Red and Post Office red liveries.
 Today our red cars are painted "International Red".